fhebert-perkins/SimpleChat/README.md

 # SimpleChat
-Simple telnet chat server with twisted
+Simple telnet chat server with twisted and python 2

 ## To Run